BountyTheDogHunter/BountyTheDogHunter/README.md

 - 👋 Hi, I’m @BountyTheDogHunter
 - 👀 I’m interested in ...
-React, JavaScript, TypeScript, next.js, chakra-ui
+All things web development
-- 🌱 I’m currently learning ...
-All of the Above
+- 🌱 I’m currently learning ... all things web development lol
 - 💞️ I’m looking to collaborate on ...
-Anything I can be help with (not much lol)
+Anything I can help with
 - 📫 How to reach me ... discord - BountyTheDogHunter

 <!---